hackclub/winter/karmanyaahm.md

 Will do during the 10 days:
 - Ask my friend to design and 3D print cases for the Trinkeys.
 - Write OS Detection - different keystroke sequences for different operating systems - based on USB field order fingerprinting in TinyUSB (the library CircuitPython uses).
+- Add old wallpaper backup to scripts, just in case people lost it.
 - Assemble the Trinkeys, USB Ports, and cases.

 After the 10 days: